Kevin Callahan

 Kevin Callahan (born February 18, 1955) is an American college football coach who is the head football coach at Monmouth University in West Long Branch, New Jersey.
-Callahan was the first and is the only head coach in history of the Monmouth Hawks football program.
+Callahan was the first, and is still through 2025 the only, head coach in history of the Monmouth Hawks football program.
 He was hired by Monmouth in August 1992.
 The team's first season was in 1993 and Callahan led them to a 2–5 record.